Sexual objectification

-Sexual objectification is the act of treating a person solely as an object of sexual desire.
+Sexual objectification is the act of treating a person solely as an object of sexual desire (a sex object).
 Objectification more broadly means treating a person as a commodity or an object without regard to their personality or dignity.
-Objectification is most commonly examined at the level of a society, but can also refer to the behavior of individuals and is a type of dehumanization.
+Objectification is most commonly examined at the level of a society (sociology), but can also refer to the behavior of individuals (psychology), and is a type of dehumanization.

-Although both men and women can be sexually objectified, the concept is mainly associated with the objectification of women, and is an important idea in many feminist theories and psychological theories derived from them.
+Although both men and women can be sexually objectified, the concept is mainly associated with the objectification of women, and is an important idea in many feminist theories, and psychological theories derived from them.
 Many feminists argue that sexual objectification of girls and women contributes to gender inequality, and many psychologists associate objectification with a range of physical and mental health risks in women.
 Research suggests that the psychological effects of objectification of men are similar to those of women, leading to negative body image among men.
 The concept of sexual objectification is controversial, and some feminists and psychologists have argued that at least some degree of objectification is a normal part of human sexuality.

 Sexual objectification of women

-General

-The sexual objectification of women involves them being viewed primarily as an object of male sexual desire, rather than as a whole person.
+The sexual objectification of women involves them being viewed primarily as an object of heteronormative male sexual desire, rather than as a whole person.
 Although opinions differ as to which situations are objectionable, many see the objectification of women taking place in the sexually oriented depictions of women in advertising, art and media, pornography, the occupations of stripping and prostitution, and women being brazenly evaluated or judged sexually or aesthetically in public spaces and events, such as beauty contests.

 Some feminists and psychologists argue that sexual objectification can lead to negative psychological effects including eating disorders, depression and sexual dysfunction, and can give women negative self-images because of the belief that their intelligence and competence are currently not being, nor will ever be, acknowledged by society.
 Sexual objectification of women has also been found to negatively affect women's performance, confidence, and level of position in the workplace.
 How objectification has affected women and society in general is a topic of academic debate, with some saying girls' understanding of the importance of appearance in society may contribute to feelings of fear, shame, and disgust during the transition to womanhood, and others saying that young women are especially susceptible to objectification, as they are often taught that power, respect, and wealth can be derived from one's outward appearance.